getkwara-people/recruitment-kata-ruby/README.md

 # Gilded Rose

+## Welcome

+Welcome to our kata!
+Below you will find the details of the exercise.

+We suggest cloning it to your machine, work on your solution and then upload the full repo to your own profile on Github.
+Feel free to mark the project as private and then add us as collaborators once finished. **Please, don't open a PR to this repo!**

+Some points for you to consider:

+- We appreciate if you could git commit each relevant step of your development.
+- There's no hard deadline, we'd appreciate if you could submit your solution within 7 days.
+If you need more time just send us an email to inform us and it will be no problem.

+Please add a quick explanation in a separate README file where you clarify your general approach.
+Feel free to add your feedback to this coding challenge as well.

+If you have any question just write us an email and we will reply as soon as possible.

+Good luck!

+## Exercise

 Welcome to team Gilded Rose.
 We are a small inn with a prime location in a prominent city, run by a friendly innkeeper named Allison.
 We also buy and sell only the finest goods.
 Unfortunately, our goods are constantly degrading in quality as they approach their sell by date.
 We have a system in place that updates our inventory for us.
 It was developed by an engineer who has moved on to new adventures.

 Your task is to add a new feature to our system so that we can begin selling a new category of items.